History of Białystok: Third Polish Republic (1989–present)

 On 1 January 1999 Białystok was named the capital of the newly organized Podlaskie Voivodeship, which was created out of the former Białystok and Łomża Voivodeships and the eastern half of the former Suwałki Voivodeship, pursuant to the Polish local government reforms adopted in 1998.

 Since the beginning of the century Białystok has significantly extended its area, incorporating neighboring villages such as Bialostoczek, Dziesieciny or Starosielce.
 The most recent incorporation, in 2006 were those of Zawady on the north and Dojlidy Gorne on the south.
 They have significantly increased the administrative area of the city to 102 km^{2}.

 The accession of Poland to the EU in 2004 led to massive investments in the city, especially after the approval of Operational Program Development of Eastern Poland 2007–2013 as result of which the city saw modernization and completion of different projects: In 2008 'Alfa Centrum' was opened at the former site of Beckera Factory.
 A new municipal stadium was built Jagiellonia Białystok next to the City Market.

+In 2004, during the 50th anniversary of the Białystok Philharmonic, and previously the Symphony Orchestra, Marcin Nałęcz Niesiołowski presented the idea of building a new opera hall during a concert.
+An honorary committee was formed, including then-Marshal Janusz Krzyżewski, Mayor of Białystok Ryszard Tur, Voivode Marek Strzaliński, and a group of approximately one hundred people connected with the city and Podlasie.
+The then-Minister of Culture, Waldemar Dąbrowski, and Deputy Marshal Krzysztof Putra provided significant assistance in implementing the project.

 Białystok Subzone of the Suwałki Special Economic Zone was established in 2009 in Dojlidy district and covers an area of 30 ha.
 In October 2014, an application was forwarded to the management board of the SSEZ regarding the extension of the Białystok Subzone by more than 43 ha of land in Krywlany and almost 21 ha of plots of the Białystok Science and Technology Par which i located within the Dojlidy district, in the area of Borsucza, Żurawia and Myśliwska streets.
 It is located in the immediate vicinitys developed and built-up real estate with a service function and the area of the Białystok SSZ Subzone.